Weatheradio Canada

-Weatheradio Canada English broadcast in Edmonton; station XLM572.
+Weatheradio Canada English broadcast cycle in Edmonton; station XLM572.

-Weatheradio Canada (Radiométéo Canada) is a Canadian weather radio network owned and operated by Environment and Climate Change Canada's Meteorological Service of Canada division.
-It is one of the two weather radio systems across North America along with the NOAA Weather Radio, and is an official partner of the National Weather Service.
-Weatheradio Canada is headquartered in Montreal, Quebec and transmits in both official languages (English and French) from 230 sites across Canada.
-Weatheradio Canada, as well as Environment Canada's weather telephone service Hello Weather, utilizes Nuance Communications text to speech voices.
-Starcaster Text-To-Speech, owned by STR-SpeechTech Ltd, was used from 1994 to 2021.
+Weatheradio Canada (Radiométéo Canada) was an automated 24-hour network of VHF FM weather radio stations based in Canada.
+Owned and operated by Environment and Climate Change Canada's Meteorological Service of Canada division, it was one of the two weather radio systems across North America alongside NOAA Weather Radio in the United States.
+Weatheradio Canada was headquartered in Montreal, Quebec, and was broadcast in both official languages (English and French) from 230 sites across the country.
+Weatheradio Canada, as well as Environment Canada's weather telephone service Hello Weather, used Nuance Communications text-to-speech voices.
+Starcaster Text-To-Speech, owned by STR-SpeechTech Ltd, was used from 1994 to 2022.

+In February 2026, Environment Canada announced the decommissioning of the service effective on March 16th of that year.
+All transmitters were shut down during the early morning hours of March 31, 2026.

-Weatheradio Canada French broadcast in Edmonton; station XLM572.
+Weatheradio Canada French broadcast cycle in Edmonton; station XLM572.